formkit/docs-content/inputs/transfer-list.md

 :min-height="550"
 file="/_content/examples/transfer-list/transfer-list-empty-message.vue"></example>

-## Max
+## Sorting selected values

-The `max` prop allows you to limit the number of options that can be selected.
-When the `max` limit is reached, the taglist input will disable the listbox:
+The transfer list allows you to sort selected values by dragging and dropping.
+In this example, the target list will not be validated until "Lulu Cabrera" is set to the top of the VIP list:

 <example
-name="Taglist"
+name="Transfer List"
 :min-height="550"
-file="/_content/examples/taglist/taglist-max.vue"></example>

-## Close on select

-If you would like the taglist's listbox to remain open in between selections, set the `close-on-select` prop to `false`:

-<example
-name="Taglist"
-:min-height="550"
-file="/_content/examples/taglist/taglist-close-on-select.vue"></example>
+file="/_content/examples/transfer-list/transfer-list-sorting-selected-values.vue"></example>

 ## Slots

-Just like the [Dropdown input](/inputs/dropdown) or [Autocomplete input](/inputs/autocomplete), the taglist input allows you to utilize slots to customize the look and feel of the options list and the selected option by leveraging the [renderless component pattern](https://adamwathan.me/renderless-components-in-vuejs/).
+The transfer list input allows you to utilize slots to customize the look and feel of the options list and the selected option by leveraging the [renderless component pattern](https://adamwathan.me/renderless-components-in-vuejs/).

-In this example, we are going to use the `tag` slot to customize the look of the tags:
+In this example, we are going to use the `option` slot to customize the look of the options list:

 <example
-name="Taglist"
+name="Transfer List"
 :min-height="550"
 file="/\_content/examples/taglist/taglist-slots.vue"></example>